 August 2017 - Second Wind Fund

 Our winning non-profit from the August 1 meeting was Second Wind Fund.
+The group gift was $10,940.
 They believe that every child and youth at risk of suicide should have access to the mental health treatment they need.
 Second Wind Fund has built an innovative program to match children and youth ages 19 and younger, who are at risk of suicide, with a licensed therapist in their local community.
 Referrals are typically made by school mental health staff (School Counselors, Social Workers or Psychologists) and sometimes by other mental health professionals.
 Home schooled youth or those no longer attending school are also eligible.
 If the referred youth is at risk for suicide and does not have adequate insurance or the means to pay for the necessary mental health treatment, the cost of therapy is paid for by Second Wind Fund.

 May 2017 - Reverence Movement